puli/repository/doc/symfony.md

 -----------

 Due to limitations with Symfony's `FileLocatorInterface`, relative file references are not properly supported.
-Let's load the routes in "/acme/blog/config/routing-dev.yml" for example:
+Let's load some routes for example:

 ```php
 $routes = $loader->load('/acme/blog/config/routing-dev.yml');